SonjaKK/StudentManager.Docs/docs/Login/loginpasswordreset.md

 [image 2]: https://image.ibb.co/hWMqHz/forgotpassword.png "Forgot Password"

 ### Step 3.
-Enter you email address, which you usually use to log into the site
+Enter your email address, which you usually use to log into the site
 ### Step 4.
 Select the reset button

 ![alt text][image 3]